 Choose your angle

 Does your plant grow with alternate branches or with branches directly opposite from one another?
-If alternating, cut at an angle away from the node as this keeps water from piling up and causing rot.
+If alternating, cut at an angle away from the node, keeping water from piling up and causing rot.
 If different branches grow, cut a straight line right above the node.

 When cutting, open the pruners as wide as possible and cut the entire branch at once.
-If you do smaller cuts, it will be harder on you and the plant, as well as will dull the blade on your pruners too quickly.
+If you do smaller cuts, it will be harder on you and the plant and dull the blade on your pruners too quickly.
 Cut in one fluid motion to avoid this problem.